Websites

 Key Takeaways

-• Identify your top competitors and browse each website from a customer's prospective
+• Identify your top competitors and browse each website from a customer's perspective

 • Evaluate your competitors' marketing tech stacks